giyu51/wake-word-detection/README.md

 ## :link: Dependencies

+The link to the PreTrained Model (on voice of the author): https://drive.google.com/file/d/1Q_2NUY1HP67XyWa50pP_0NaSwIm4M2O9/view?usp=sharing

 To run this project, you need to have the following dependencies installed:

 - 🐍 [Python](https://www.python.org/downloads/): Python is a programming language used by this project.